Creating a Career Development Plan: Tips and Strategies

 Steps to Create Your Career Development Plan

-Making a career development plan involves analyzing abilities and strengths then taking active steps toward professional development.
+A career development plan involves assessing current strengths and weaknesses in the skillsets and then taking proactive steps towards professional development.

-The first step in establishing your career development plan is to assess your abilities, capabilities, strengths, and areas for improvement.
+The first step in creating your career development plan is to determine your current competencies, skillsets strengths, weaknesses, and areas where improvement is needed.

 Consider these questions:

-If you answer these questions honestly, you will gain important insights into what you must focus on within your work role to advance to the next level with ease.
+Being honest in answering these questions can provide important insights into what you need to focus on in your job role to progress upwardly with ease.

 - Where do I see myself in five or ten years?